-Generally, all tenants living in a property owned or managed by the Department of Family and Community Services (FACS) are required to pay tenancy charges.
-Tenancy charges include rent, water usage, repairs, miscellaneous debts and combined former debt.
+Generally, all tenants living in a property owned or managed by the Department of Communities and Justice (DCJ) are required to pay tenancy charges.
+Tenancy charges include rent, water usage, rental bond, repairs, miscellaneous debts and combined former debt.

-FACS establishes a separate account for each tenancy charge, so there is an account for rent, an account for water usage and an account for each other tenancy charge.
-FACS will manage these accounts throughout the tenancy by placing charges on these accounts when they become due, for example, a weekly rent charge, and ensuring tenants meet their obligation to pay those charges.
+DCJ establishes a separate account for each tenancy charge, so there is an account for rent, an account for water usage and an account for each other tenancy charge.
+DCJ will manage these accounts throughout the tenancy by placing charges on these accounts when they become due, for example, a weekly rent charge, and ensuring tenants meet their obligation to pay those charges.

-When a tenant moves out of a property, FACS will calculate all charges and payments relating to the property.
+When a tenant moves out of a property, DCJ will calculate all charges and payments relating to the property.
 Any credit or debit amounts remaining are known as vacated accounts.

-The intent of this policy is to explain how FACS manages tenancy accounts.
+The intent of this policy is to explain how DCJ manages tenancy accounts.
 The Tenancy Charges and Account Management Policy Supplement provides further information to support this document.

-This policy applies to tenants and former tenants who are living, or who have lived, in a property owned or managed by FACS, including tenants of the Aboriginal Housing Office.
+This policy applies to tenants and former tenants who are living, or who have lived, in a property owned or managed by DCJ, including tenants of the Aboriginal Housing Office.